CoderFoundry/ChinookInterviewYT/README.md

     - Album title
     - Track title
   - **Order**: The result should be ordered by artist name, album title, and track title.
+  - **Extra Credit**:
+    - Album Artwork: Display mock album covers alongside each album (you can use placeholder images or link to real album art if available).
+    - Track Duration: Add the total duration of each album by summing up the track lengths (in milliseconds) for each album and displaying it.
+    - Pagination: Implement pagination on the web page to display a limited number of customer records per page (e.g., 10 or 20 per page).
+Add navigation buttons (Next/Previous) to move between pages.

 ### Challenge 3: Invoices and Line Items